 At what point is it considered “too late” for one to share a reflection on the past year?
 Since I like to see the past week (with just 2 working days) as a “trial run” for the new year, I am telling myself that this post will still be relevant.

 With me staying in bed all day on Jan 1st because of a sudden fever and flu that came out of nowhere when I woke up, I felt like my new year has yet to officially begin.
 But thankfully, as dramatic as the flu came about, it is pretty much 90% recovered by now, and it gives me a fresh new chance to start the year right.

 To be honest, I am writing this with literally no plan in my head as to where this will go.
 Well, I guess in my efforts to stick to my commitment to get back into writing (other than work stuff), I am just going to get the ball rolling.

 If I had to sum up 2019, I guess I would say it felt like a “trial run” of many transitions.
 Often times, it felt as if I did not know what I was doing, but throughout the year, it also felt as if I was finally getting a footing as to what I should be doing and what was important to me (and of course, what was not).

-Don’t get me wrong, there were days when I questioned myself for my decisions or days when I genuinely did not know what to do and many, many, MANY other self-doubts/imposter syndrome moments, but seeing it bloom and grow slowly but progressively, brings so much pride to me.
+Don’t get me wrong, there are days when I questioned myself for my decisions, days when I genuinely felt so lost and uncertain, and many, many, MANY other self-doubts/imposter syndrome moments.
+But seeing it bloom and grow slowly but progressively, brings so much pride to me.

 MORE WORK –